sempr-tk/sempr-python/README.md

 # sempr-python

 This project provides a small python wrapper for sempr.
-Be aware that is not feature-complete, and the usage might differ from the c++ version of sempr in some (though minor) cases.
+Be aware that is not feature-complete, and its usage is in many aspects different from the C++ version.
+What did you expect?
+This is python! :wink:

 ## Installation